-With so much uncertainty surrounding the upcoming collegiate season for the fall of 2020, there are more and more student-athletes exploring the possibilities of a gap year.
+With so much uncertainty surrounding the upcoming collegiate season for the fall of 2020, there are more and more student-athletes exploring the possibilities of a gap year in the UK.

 Taking a gap year is not a new idea or one that has sprung up from the arrival of the corona-virus.
 Taking a gap year is a decision by a student-athlete to use a year prior to going into the college environment for some specific reason.
 It is a very personal decision but generally revolves around the desire to achieve two things – becoming a better person and a better player.
 Taking a gap year away from home is likely to see a much higher level of maturation as it will involve a young player being outside of their comfort zone and is excellent preparation for what college life looks like.
 Deciding to take a gap year with a soccer component will allow a player to work in a full-time, intense environment and will improve their game as they continue to prepare for their final college decision.